 When he retired a few months ago, his wife told him he had too much time on his hands, made too many messes in the kitchen.
 He needed something to occupy his days.
 She suggested he take up golf, a pastime he could spend with friends.

 Jeff wanted more.
 A chance to see if he could live his wildest dream; if he could call himself a writer.
 In a brash moment, he signed up for a writer’s retreat.
-His expectations were high, and he was prepared for a transformation.
-In the end, he learned it takes more than passion to alter someone’s story.

 “Good evening, sir!”